-Wenming Ye is an AI/ML solutions architect at Amazon Web Services, helping researchers and enterprise customers to use cloud-based machine learning services to rapidly scale their innovations.
-Previously, Wenming had a diverse R&D experience at Microsoft Research, SQL engineering team, and successful startups.
+Wenming Ye is an AI and ML solutions architect at Amazon Web Services, helping researchers and enterprise customers use cloud-based machine learning services to rapidly scale their innovations.
+Previously, Wenming had diverse R&D experience at Microsoft Research, an SQL engineering team, and successful startups.

 Miro Enev is a senior solutions architect at NVIDIA, specializing in advancing data science and machine intelligence while respecting human values.
 He supports the Pacific Northwest teams engaged with cloud, industrial, and retail clients while participating in research in deep reinforcement learning and edge-to-cloud AI.
 Miro holds a PhD from the University of Washington’s computer science and engineering department, where his thesis was on machine learning applications for information privacy in emerging sensor contexts.
 He studied cognitive science and computer science as an undergraduate at the University of California, Berkeley.

 Get the Platinum pass or the Training pass to add this course to your package.